7. Degree-Level Learning Outcomes

 Master’s programs are designed in one of three general forms: course-based, thesis-based, or project-based.
 A thesis-based program requires the defense of a thesis on a subject that allows the student to make some contribution to knowledge within the discipline, as well as related scholastic activities, including a number of courses.
 A thesis-based degree will prepare a graduate for further research in the field of study, and serves to equip a graduate to make contributions to knowledge within a field of study.
 A thesis-based Master’s degree at the University of Saskatchewan will require the completion of at least 9 credit units of graduate course work.

 A project-based Master’s program can serve the needs of students who wish to obtain advanced knowledge in a specialized field, but who do not require traditional research training.
 The project (which could be a publishable paper) is usually smaller in scope than a thesis, and it is expected it can be completed in 4-6 months.
-A project-based Master’s program includes a minimum of 24 credit units of course work, 18 cu of which must be at the graduate level, plus a 6 credit-unit project.
+A project-based Master’s program includes a minimum of 24 credit units of course work, and may include up to 30 credit units of course work.
+A minimum of 18 credit units of that work must be at the graduate level - some programs may require that more (or all) courses be at the graduate level.
+The project portion of the program is generally worth between 0 and 6 credit units, depending on the program.

 A course-based Master’s degree provides graduates with a broader background in the field of study, with a much greater dependence on coursework.
 Aside from the research activities embedded within the coursework, the program has few activities specifically dedicated to conducting research or reporting results.
 Compared to the thesis-based and project-based programs, there is less focus on preparing a student to conduct independent study and research.
 A course-based Master’s program includes at least 30 credit units of course work with at least 24 credit units completed at the graduate level.back to top